Best Shopify Fonts and Font Combinations

 • Suggested Shopify font pairings: Lato, Open Sans, Trade Gothic, Garamond.

-Futura dates back to 1927 Germany.
+The Futura font dates back to 1927 Germany.
 It revolutionized German print and has close ties to the Bauhaus movement.
-Fun fact - Futura lives in space too as the 1969 Apollo 11 mission chose this font for the plaque they left on the Moon.
+Fun fact: this font also lives in space as the 1969 Apollo 11 mission chose this font for the plaque they left on the Moon.

-Futura is a crowd favorite up until this day.
-The geometric design and precise proportions makes it easy on the eye and modern-looking.
-Just like Open Sans, Futura has great readability no matter how much you shrink it and is amazing for mobile.
+Futura was and still is a favorite among many.
+The geometric design and precise proportions look modern and are easy on the eyes.
+Just like Open Sans, Futura has great readability no matter the size, which makes it a perfect font for mobile-first websites and apps.

-As for Shopify stores, Teddy Fresh is successfully using it for its awesome-looking product pages:
+As for Shopify stores, Teddy Fresh is successfully using it for its chic product pages:

 Teddy Fresh clothing store using Futura font on their product page